-This is hands down the only grilled swordfish recipe you’ll ever use!
-Meaty swordfish is grilled on skewers with fresh lemon slices until tender and flaky.
-We’re pairing this grilled swordfish recipe with a simple, robust Italian salsa verde.
-It’s a light, herbaceous sauce made from lots of fresh chopped parsley, anchovies, garlic, capers, red pepper flakes, lemon, and garlic.
-It gets mixed with extra virgin olive oil, then drizzled on top of the grilled swordfish.
+This is hands down my favorite grilled swordfish recipe!
+Meaty swordfish is grilled on skewers with fresh lemon slices until tender and melt-in-your-mouth.
+Serve with an easy, herbaceous Italian salsa verde, which takes it way over the top.
+It’s made with fresh parsley, anchovies, garlic, capers, red pepper flakes, lemon, and garlic.
+It’s seriously amazing drizzled on top of the grilled swordfish.

-We love this easy, healthy, weeknight dinner (it’s gluten-free, dairy-free, and Whole30 compliant!) — it feels fancy, but requires very little effort.
-We think you’re going to love it too!
+While this swordfish recipe feels fancy, it actually requires very little effort.
+I think you’re going to love it too!

 Ingredient Notes